 The back end or server-side of a web app is hidden from users and includes every component needed for running an application such as OS, Web server, Programming language, Web framework, and a database

-The server-side stack responds to user requests, accesses the database and executes simple CRUD (Create, Read, Update and Delete) operations.
-Nowadays, LAMP is the most popular backend stacks used by developers.
+The server-side stack responds to user requests, accesses the database, and executes simple CRUD (Create, Read, Update and Delete) operations.
+Nowadays, LAMP is the most popular backend stack used by developers.

 MEAN is short for MongoDB, Express.js, Angularjs, and Node.js.
-MongoDB acts as the NoSQL database, Express and Node runs on backend and AngularJS renders the interface.
+MongoDB acts as the NoSQL database, Express and Node run on the backend and AngularJS renders the interface.